hyperledger-archives/education/LFS171x/fabric-material/basic-network/README.md

 To completely remove all incriminating evidence of the network on your system, run ``teardown.sh``.

-This source code is based on (https://github.com/hyperledger/fabric-samples).
-Big thanks to the Hyperledger Team and their [Maintainers](http://hyperledger-fabric.readthedocs.io/en/latest/MAINTAINERS.html).
+This code is written by the Hyperledger Fabric community.
+Original source code can be found here: (https://github.com/hyperledger/fabric-samples).

 ## Licenses